facelessuser/pymdown-extensions/docs/src/markdown/extensions/saneheaders.md

 SaneHeaders is an extension that alters the default hashed headers extension to require headers to have spaces after the hashes (`#`) in order to be recognized as headers.
 This allows for other extension syntaxes to use `#` in their syntaxes as long as no spaces follow the `#` at the beginning of a line.

+Currently, Pymdown Extensions has two extensions where SaneHeaders can help.

-For instance, [MagicLink's issue syntax](./magiclink.md#issues-and-pull-requests) issue syntax uses hashes followed by numbers (`#998`) to represent issue links.
+1. [MagicLink's issue syntax](./magiclink.md#issues-and-pull-requests) uses hashes followed by numbers (`#998`) to represent issue links.
 There may be extensions that use names after hashes to provide tags (`#tag`).
 With SaneHeaders, these syntaxes can coexist.
 Those familiar with CommonMark may recognize this behavior.

+2. [FancyLists' syntax](./fancylists.md) exposes a a generic ordered list style that doesn't require you to provide numbers.
+This syntax utilize the `#.` marker for list items.

 ```py3
 import markdown